Guides/Build scheduled reports with automations

 curl -X POST https://sutrena.com/api/trial

-2. Create anything — a page, form, dashboard, or analytics site
+2. Create anything — a page, form, automation, or analytics site

 curl -X POST https://sutrena.com/api/forms \